jhudsl/tidyversecourse/manuscript/prediction.md

 After we fit our model, we can use the `broom` package to look at the output from the fitted model in an easy/tidy way.

-The `tidy()` function returns a tidy data frame with coefficients from the model (one row per coefficient).
+The `tidy()` function returns a tidy dataframe with coefficients from the model (one row per coefficient).

 Many other `broom` functions currently only work with `parsnip` objects, not raw `workflows` objects.